Minglokyam/Leetcode/README.md

 Storing solutions of Leetcode problems

 ## Introduction
-This stores my answers of the problems on LeetCode.
+This stores my answers to the problems on LeetCode.